Frequently Asked Questions

 Q. How will I know what is happening on the day?

-A brochure is produced for every Open Day which gives you all the information you need to know including times and venues for all the activities planned for that day.
-The brochure will be available to download closer to the date of each event and you can also pick up a hard copy around campus on the day.
-Alternatively, download our Open Day App!
-It allows you to create your own personalised schedule for the day.
+Closer to the event date a full programme will be available to dowload: this will provide you with all the information you need to know including times and venues for all the activities planned for that day.
+You can also pick up a paper copy around campus on the day.
+Alternatively, download our Open Day App, this will be available before each event.
+The App allows you to create your own personalised schedule for the day.

 Q. Do I need to book in advance for the talks and tours I would like to attend?